EDED2314/djangobox/README.md

 2. Modular storage: In many github repos that offer templates in inventory management, they do not address the variability in the storage structure that can exist in a makerspace.
 What DjangoBox does is creating a tree out of every storage unit and item so that a modular design is achieved.

+3. Borrows and Returns: Loan management!

-3. Easy set up + Any platform: With the help of python, platform support is extremely easy
+4. Easy set up + Any platform: With the help of python, platform support is extremely easy

 ## Setup👀
 ### Installation